devopsbysarang/devopsbysarang.github.io/_posts/2026-08-15-terraform.md

 **Question:** What happens when `terraform state rm` is executed?

 **Answer:** Terraform removes the resource from its state.
-It does not destroy the remote object — the real infrastructure is untouched and keeps running.
+It does not destroy the remote object, the real infrastructure is untouched and keeps running.

 ## 86. Trap: Refresh-Only